 About the Associate of Science Program

-For over 75 years the Lawrence Memorial Hospital (LMH) School of Nursing provided hospital-based diploma nursing education.
-More than 1,800 LMH graduates have joined the profession as registered nurses.
-These well-educated individuals typify the ideals of LMH graduates – caring, compassionate, committed and competent.
+Lawrence Memorial / Regis College has a history of providing quality education in nursing for over 90 years.
+Beginning as the Lawrence Memorial Hospital as a diploma nursing school in 1924, it has evolved into a collaborative partnership with Regis College to grant the Associate of Science degree in nursing to graduates from Lawrence Memorial/Regis College (LM/RC).
+Approximately 2,000 graduates have joined the profession as registered nurses.
+These well-educated individuals typify the ideals of our graduates – caring, compassionate, committed and competent.
 These nurses, working in varied settings nationwide, continue to contribute their knowledge and skills to patients, colleagues and their profession.

 The Nursing Program continues a tradition of excellence by offering students a unique blend of classroom and clinical experience, expert faculty and a flexible curriculum.
 It provides students with the professional knowledge and skills needed in the ever-changing health care industry and nursing profession.
 Lawrence Memorial/Regis College is responsive to the diverse needs of applicants seeking a nursing education.
 A flexible program of study accommodates the individual needs of students through offering two schedule options each year the day division and the evening/weekend division.
 Students may choose to enter in August or January.

 - Our results on the NCLEX examinations for our first time test takers in 2019, first quarter, was 90%.
 The national average has been 88%.
 In 2018 our score was 83% and 2017 86%.
 This information may also be found on the Health and Human Services website.

 - Program Completion Rate= 75% —This is well above the National Center for Education Statistics for all 2-year, non-profit institutions over the 2000-2013 cohorts (range from 44.4% in 2004 and 62.3% in 2009) posted on-line